gdpelican/KiwiburnStepChecker/README.md

 The STEP queue will update approximately once an hour, and each time you re-open your browser.
 If it's causing trouble for any reason, or you want to know the absolute latest number you can also manually refresh by clicking 'Refresh now' in the extension popup.

+If the number isn't loading immediately, try opening a new page and navigating to a web page (can be anything that starts with `https`), then clicking on the 'Refresh now' button.

 ## Security